weak-head/zfs-utils/README.md

 To view all datasets and their associated metadata, use the `zfs-info` command.

-## Scripts
+## Typical Setup

 TBD

-### zfs-info
+## zfs-info

 TBD

-### zfs-snap
+## zfs-snap

 `zfs-snap` automates the creation of ZFS snapshots for datasets explicitly configured for automatic snapshotting.
 Each snapshot is labeled with a timestamp using the default `YYYY-MM-DD` format, though users can customize this label by specifying a format with standard `date` syntax.

 The script exclusively detects and processes datasets marked with the `zfs-utils:auto-snap=true` metadata, ensuring that only intended datasets are snapshotted.
 Additionally, it logs operations with categorized messages, making debugging and tracking actions more efficient and transparent.